salaaad2/101fetch/README.md

 ./101fetch
 ```

-Then append the **following lines** at the end of your `.zshrc` to get it running each time you open a new terminal
+Then append the **following lines** at the end of your `.zshrc` to get it running each time you open a new terminal:

 ```shell
 clear